yasserglez/yasserglez.github.io/content/pages/cv/cv.md

     Canopy Labs, Canada.

-    * Developed large-scale recommender systems for diverse application domains &ndash; working from the definition of the requirements and business metrics; to the design, implementation and evaluation of the systems in production.
+    * Developed large-scale recommender systems for diverse application domains -- participating in the definition of the requirements and business metrics as well as the design, implementation and evaluation of the systems in production.
-    * Employed technologies such as Apache Spark with Python and Scala running on Mesos and YARN, Amazon EMR & S3, and MongoDB.
+    * Employed technologies such as Spark with Python and Scala running on Mesos and YARN, Amazon EMR & S3 and MongoDB.

 2013&ndash;2015
 :   **Research & Teaching Assistant.**<br>